BIRDS AT CARNEGIE MUSEUM OF NATURAL HISTORY

 Upon receipt of the Loan

-The borrower must contact the Section of Birds Collection Manager via email to acknowledge safe receipt of the specimens no later than two days after delivery.
+The borrower must email the Section of Birds Collection Manager to acknowledge the safe receipt of the specimens by two days after delivery.
 The borrower is liable for damage that occurs while the specimens are in their possession.
 All specimens must be safely stored in cases and protected against light, insects, dust, and excessive moisture.
-Wet specimens are to be stored in 70% ethanol and away from light.
+Wet specimens will be stored in 70% ethanol and away from light.

 Authors are asked to send a copy of any publication dealing with this material to the Section of Birds.

-The Section of Birds staff is aware that some specimens that pre-date 1970 have been treated with arsenic.
+The Section of Birds staff acknowledges that specimens that pre-date 1980 may have been treated with arsenic.
 However, not all specimens have been tested.
 Therefore, all users are advised to take proper precautions when handling our specimens.

 Returning Loans

-Prior to or at the time of return, please send a separate letter or email providing the date of shipment and any tracking information to the collection manager.
-If specimens were fumigated while in your care, please state what pesticide was used.
+Before or at the time of return, please send a separate letter or email providing the date of shipment and any tracking information to the collection manager; shipments should be sent via FedEx.
+If specimens were fumigated while in your care, previously cleared with Section Staff, please confirm what pesticide was used.

 Specimens must be packed in such a manner as to protect them from shock, moisture, or excessive heat.
-Skins should be wrapped in material similar to that used in shipment to you.
+Skins should be wrapped in a material similar to the original shipment.

-Use only toilet paper or similar soft paper to wrap the specimens, surrounded then with cotton batting.
+Use only tissue paper or similar soft paper to wrap the specimens, surrounded with cotton batting.
 Please do not use cotton batting or polyester when packing skeletal material.

 Place address labels on the inside as well as outside of the package.
-The shipment must be insured for value indicated on front of loan form.
+The shipment must be insured for the value indicated on the front of the loan form.

 SHIP TO: